lagoshny/ngx-hateoas-client/README.md

 ```

-In `HateoasResourceService` the first param is always resource name that should be equals to resource name in you backend API
+Each `HateoasResourceService` method has as the first param is the resource name that should be equals to the resource name in backend API because this is a common service that can be used for any resource type passed in generic param.
-because this name uses to built url for resource request.
+The resource name uses to build a URL for resource requests.

-NOTE!
+More about available methods to work with resources [here]().

-`HateoasResourceService` is the best choise for simple resources that has not extra logic for requests because you don't need to create own service to do simple resource requests.
+>`HateoasResourceService` is the best choice for simple resources that has not extra logic for requests.
-But if you have some logic that should be preparing resource before request or another logics or you don't want always pass resource name as first methods param
+When you have some logic that should be preparing resource before a request, or you don't want always pass the resource name as first methods param
-you can create own service that extends `HateoasResourceOperation` see below about this.
+you can create a custom resource service that extends `HateoasResourceOperation` to see more about this [here]().

-##### Create own service extending HateoasResourceOperation
+#### Create custom Resource service

-To make you service to work with resources you need extend service with `HateoasResourceOperation` class:
+To create custom resource service you need extends it with `HateoasResourceOperation` and pass resource name to parent constructor.

 ```
 import { HateoasResourceOperation } from '@lagoshny/ngx-hateoas-client';

 @Injectable({providedIn: 'root'})
-export class ProductService extends HateoasResourceOperation<Supplier> {
+export class ProductService extends HateoasResourceOperation<Product> {

   constructor() {
     super('product');